maxp-hover/engineering/guides/cicd/build.md

 You can use the [Codefresh build step](https://codefresh.io/docs/docs/codefresh-yaml/steps/build/) to create your images.

 There are some rules around building images:
-* The image name must match your repository name
 * Don’t prepend a `hoverinc/`  before the image name - this happens automatically!!!
 * Tag your image with `build-${CF_SHORT_REVISION}`
   * The resulting tag will contain the short version of the Git SHA (`CF_SHORT_REVISION`), for example `build-b4e5ab2`
   * The `build-` prefix here is important because we rely on naming conventions to created releases.
 The `build-` prefix ensures we don't accidentally create a release for an image that hat has not been tested yet.
+* The image name must match your repository name for the image that will be deployed
 * If you are building different images from multiple `Dockerfile`s, make sure the `Dockerfile` and resulting images are relatable.
 Example:
   * Repository: `cool-app`
   * Dockerfile: `Dockerfile.client`